juztamau5/retro3/.github/CONTRIBUTING.md

-# Welcome to the contributing guide for PeerTube
+# Welcome to the contributing guide for retro3

 Interested in contributing?
 Awesome!